mendix/docs/content/en/docs/control-center/security/set-up-sso-byoidp.md

 #### 1.2.1 User Experience

-When a user who has BYOIDP SSO enabled attempts to sign in to the Mendix Platform, Studio Pro, or a Mendix SSO supported app, they enter their email address as a **Username**.
+When an end-user who has BYOIDP SSO enabled attempts to sign in to the Mendix Platform, Studio Pro, or a Mendix SSO supported app, they enter their email address as a **Username**.
 The sign-in process will recognize that the email domain is configured for SSO and remove the password field, showing a button labeled **Sign in with SSO**.

 #### 1.2.2 General Features